amikos-tech/chroma-go-hnsw/README.md

 - ✅ Persist index
 - ✅ Get active embeddings count
 - 🚫 Query embeddings
+- 🚫 Update embeddings
+- 🚫 Get embeddings
+- 🚫 Get embeddings by label
 - 🚫 Index iterator

 ### Create new index

+Load existing or create a new index with persistent dir

+When loading the index is also initialized immediately When creating the index is lazily initialized when the first embedding is added

 ```go
 hnswIndex, err := NewHNSWIndex(WithPersistLocation("./index")) //